Ryanksa/MasQuerade/README.md

 # Masquerade

-A messaging app themed after the UI in the game Persona 5.
+Real-time chat app with design inspired by the game Persona 5.